-In addition to these nutritious foods, some ducks will also eat sand, gravel, pebbles and small shells to provide grit that aids their digestion.
-Grit may also provide trace amounts of critical minerals as part of an overall healthy, varied diet.
+In addition to these nutritious foods, some ducks will also eat sand, gravel, pebbles, and small shells to provide grit that aids their digestion.
+Grit may also provide trace amounts of critical minerals, such as calcium, as part of an overall healthy, varied diet.

 How a Duck's Diet Varies

-While all ducks are regularly omnivorous and will try many different foods that may be available, the exact diet any duck follows depends on several factors, including:
+While all ducks will try many different foods that may be available, the exact diet any duck follows depends on several factors, including:

 - Species: Some ducks are specialized for particular types of food, such as mergansers with narrow, toothed bills that eat primarily fish.
 Ducks with spatulate-shaped bills, such as the northern shoveler, eat more algae and aquatic insects because their bills can filter those foods from the water more efficiently.

-- Season: Many ducks will have a diet of mostly insects in spring and summer when insects are most plentiful and provide the best nutrition for growing ducklings.
+- Season: Many ducks eat mostly insects in spring and summer when insects are most plentiful and provide the best nutrition for growing ducklings.
 When the seasons change and insects aren't as common, however, ducks will switch their diet to more easily available foods.
-A duck's diet may vary the most in winter, when they take advantage of any possible food source.
+A duck's diet may vary the most in winter when they take advantage of any possible food source.

 - Habitat: Where a bird lives affects the available food that will make up the majority of its diet.
-Ducks that prefer shady marsh habitats will eat more amphibians and small fish, while ducks - even of the same species - that stay in more open parks and grassy areas are more likely to eat grasses, weeds and grain.
-Ducks that stay in forested areas, such as the wood duck, eat a lot of nuts.
+Ducks that prefer shady marsh habitats will eat more amphibians and small fish.
+Ducks, even of the same species, that stay in more open parks and grassy areas are more likely to eat grasses, weeds, and grain.
+Ducks that stay in forested areas, such as the wood duck, eat a lot of nuts and fruits.

 What Ducks Shouldn't Eat

-Unfortunately, the food most people associate with ducks – bread – is also one of the worst parts of a duck's diet.
+Unfortunately, the food most people associate with ducks–bread–is one of the worst parts of a duck's diet.
 Bread is bad for ducks because it lacks any nutritional value for the birds.
-A diet of mostly bread or bread-like products such as crackers, cookies, donuts, chips, cereal, popcorn and similar scraps will cause health problems, including obesity, malnutrition and poor development.
-Uneaten, rotting bread in the water will foster disease and attract pests and predators such as rats, raccoons and other mammals that may prey on ducklings or even attack adult ducks.
-Birders who enjoy feeding ducks should do so only rarely and should offer a range of nutritious foods, such as cracked corn, oats, chopped vegetables and lettuce leaves instead of unhealthy bread.
+A diet of mostly bread or bread-like products such as crackers, cookies, donuts, chips, cereal, popcorn, rolls, and similar scraps will cause health problems, including obesity, malnutrition, and poor development.
+Uneaten, rotting bread in the water will foster disease and attract pests and predators such as rats, raccoons, and other mammals that may prey on ducklings or even attack adult ducks.
+Birders who enjoy feeding ducks should do so only rarely and should offer a range of nutritious foods, such as cracked corn, oats, chopped vegetables, and lettuce leaves instead of unhealthy bread.

-Another unhealthy part of ducks' diet is lead - specifically, lead sinkers from abandoned fishing line.
-To a foraging duck, these small round or oblong pellets may look like nuts or seeds, but the toxic effects of the lead can linger in their systems for weeks, leading to debilitating weakness, illness and even death.
-Fishermen should always collect their discarded fishing line, hooks and sinkers, and should use appropriately weighted fishing line to minimize the risk of breaks that could cause lost sinkers that would tempt hungry ducks.
+Another unhealthy part of ducks' diet is lead, specifically, lead sinkers from abandoned fishing line and tackle.
+To a foraging duck, these small round or oblong pellets may look like nuts or seeds, but the toxic effects of the lead can linger in their systems for weeks, leading to weakness, illness, and even death.
+Fishermen should always collect discarded hooks and sinkers and should use appropriately weighted fishing line to minimize breaks that could cause lost sinkers that would tempt hungry ducks.

-Ducks are opportunistic eaters and constant foragers that will sample nearly any food, and understanding what ducks eat can help birders keep their local duck habitats and duck feeding areas healthy and nutritious.
+Ducks are opportunistic eaters and constant foragers that will sample nearly any food.
+Understanding what ducks eat can help birders keep their local duck habitats and duck feeding areas healthy and nutritious.